Scottish foods: Fabulous Scottish cuisine to enjoy

 Cranachan

 You will find Cranachan a traditional Scottish dessert on virtually every restaurant menu in Scotland.
 Cranachan is a gaelic word and originally the dessert was made after the raspberry harvest in June.
-Fresh berries are mixed with cream, oats, honey and whiskey is a traditional Scottish dessert.
+Fresh raspberries are mixed with cream, oats, honey and whiskey is a traditional Scottish dessert.

 Scottish Tablet